microsoft/qsharp-compiler/src/QuantumSdk/README.md

 - Item groups defined or included by the specific project file
 - Item groups defined in *.targets files of the Sdk

+Similar considerations apply for the definition of targets.
+MSBuild will overwrite targets if multiple targets with the same name are defined.
+In that case, the target is replaced in its entirety independent on whether the values for `DependsOn`, `BeforeTarget`, and `AfterTarget` match - i.e. those will be overwritten.
+However, a target can be "anchored" by the surrounding targets' specifications of their dependencies, see e.g. the defined `BeforeCsharpCompile` target.